microsoft/vscode-docs/docs/containers/debug-common.md

 ### Node.js

-More information about debugging Node.js applications within Docker containers can be found [here](/docs/containers/debug-node.md).
+More information about debugging Node.js applications within Docker containers can be found at [Debug Node.js within a container](/docs/containers/debug-node.md).

 #### Example `launch.json` configuration for debugging a Node.js application